lauringlab/variant_pipeline/tutorial/README.md

 nano ../bin/variant_pipeline.pbs
 ```

-*Note you can't use the mouse to navigate and you can save by pressing cntrl+x*
+*Note you can't use the mouse to navigate in nano, but you can use the arrow keys.
+You can save by pressing cntrl+x*

 The line